 Citing NIMH Information and Publications

-- The “author” of any NIMH material is almost always “The National Institute of Mental Health,” rather than an individual person, unless specified otherwise.
+- The “author” of any NIMH material is almost always the “National Institute of Mental Health,” rather than an individual person, unless otherwise specified.

-If you have questions about citing or using NIMH publications, please contact the NIMH Information Center at 1-866-615-6464 or email@example.com.
+If you have questions about citing or using NIMH publications, please get in touch with the NIMH Information Resource Center at 1-866-615-6464 or email@example.com.

-Here are some examples of how an NIMH citation may appear depending on the type of material.
+There are many different citation styles.
+Use the one that best fits your needs.
+Here are some examples of how a citation may appear, depending on the type of material.

-National Institute of Mental Health (2013).
+National Institute of Mental Health (2021).
 Eating Disorders.
-Retrieved March 20, 2015, from http://www.nimh.nih.gov/health/topics/eating-disorders/index.shtml.
+Retrieved December 13, 2021, from https://www.nimh.nih.gov/health/topics/eating-disorders.